-Case studies have also indicated the feasibility of providing TM training to active duty soldiers with PTSD in defence department medical facilities, including those with traumatic brain injury, depression, or substance abuse.
-Practice of TM was associated with reduction in PTSD symptoms and distress, and improvement in social role performance [418].
-These findings are supported by a survey of potential approaches to improving soldier resilience which concluded that Transcendental Meditation had the most supporting evidence across five domains of resilience: physical, emotional, spiritual, social, and family life [419].
+The above findings lend support to a survey of potential approaches to improving soldier resilience which concluded that Transcendental Meditation had the most supporting evidence across five domains of resilience: physical, emotional, spiritual, social, and family life [419].

-Recent studies have also examined effects of Transcendental Meditation on PTSD in civilian refugees of the devastating Congo war.
-Marked reductions in severe post-traumatic stress symptoms were found after 30 days practice of TM, with sustained improvements after 135 days.
+Reduced PTSD Symptoms in War Refugees and University Students days.
 In contrast, symptom scores for control subjects matched for age, sex, and baseline symptoms showed an upward trend [420].
 A second study of Congolese war refugees found that striking reductions in PTSD symptoms were evident within ten days of learning TM, with further reductions after 30 days [421].